SCPR/scpr-email-newsletters/README.md

 ## Post-build

-Each build template needs to be uploaded into Eloqua, most likely created as a template.
-Since Eloqua manages the email headers and footers as global files, you'll need to manuall remove the Global Header and Footer markup from the code before uploading to Eloqua.
+Each build template needs to be uploaded into Eloqua (or integrated in a separate project if you're sending emails via the Eloqua API).
+Since Eloqua injects its own email footers as global files, you'll need to manually remove the Global Footer markup from the code before uploading to Eloqua or sending the API.

 ## Todo